DessimozLab/iHam/README.md

 A brief video tutorial is available at this URL: https://www.youtube.com/watch?v=6eAoamP7NLo.

+## How to cite iHam

+If you use iHam in your work, please consider citing:

+*Clément-Marie Train, Miguel Pignatelli, Adrian Altenhoff, Christophe Dessimoz; iHam and pyHam: visualizing and processing hierarchical orthologous groups, Bioinformatics, bty994, https://doi.org/10.1093/bioinformatics/bty994*

 ## Installation

 The iHam library can be directly loaded using the following link to the latest release: